hfp/libxstream/documentation/libxstream_contrib.md

-The rules that span more than one line are checked by `scripts/tool_checkstruct.py`: a single function exit, blank lines inside and between functions, stacked single-line comments, where an opening brace goes, whether a multi-line `if` or loop is braced, and a constant on the left-hand side.
+The rules that span more than one line are checked by `scripts/tool_checkstruct.py`: a single function exit, blank lines inside and between functions, stacked single-line comments, where an opening brace goes, whether a multi-line `if` or loop is braced, whether the sections of a file come in order, and a constant on the left-hand side.
 It works on the source text, with comments, literals, and preprocessor directives masked out, so a `return` in `#if` and another in `#else` count as one exit.
-A parser is not used on purpose: the declarations carry `LIBXS_API` and friends, which a preprocessor-less parser turns into an error node every few lines, and a preprocessed compiler dump no longer says which file a construct came from. `scripts/tool_checkenvars.sh` compares the prefixed variables the source reads against what the documentation mentions.
+A parser is not used on purpose: the declarations carry `LIBXS_API` and friends, which a preprocessor-less parser turns into an error node every few lines, and a preprocessed compiler dump no longer says which file a construct came from.
+`scripts/tool_checkenvars.sh` compares the prefixed variables the source reads against what the documentation mentions.

 **The policy holds everywhere; the hooks enforce most of it on library code and public headers.** A sample or a test that bails out of `main()` early is not the